Nevada CPA requirements

 Minimum Education Requirements

-- 6 credits of financial accounting
+- six hours in financial accounting

-- 3 credits in business law
+- Three semester hours in business law

 Minimum Experience Requirements